-If an employee is flexibly furloughed, the employer is responsible for paying for the hours worked and can claim 80% of wages for the non-worked hours from the government.
-The cap on how much the employer can claim is proportional to the hours not worked.
+If an employee is flexibly furloughed, the employer is responsible for paying for the hours worked and can claim 80% of wages for the non-worked hours from the government, reducing to 70% in July and 60% in August and September.
+The cap on how much the employer can claim from the government is proportional to the hours not worked.